Trupti1594/Data-structures/code_logic.md

   - Repeat for all elements.
   - Largest element moves to the end after one full pass.
   - Continue until the array is fully sorted.
+  - If given array is already sorted, then their will be no swapping in the 1st iteration of i itself and swap variable will be 0(as swap =1 only during swaping) so i loop willbe broken and for this time conplexity is O(n)

 **Step-by-Step Breakdown of Your Code**
   - Let's go through the code with explanations for each part: